Mindbreeze GmbH, A-4020 Linz, 2018.

 For ease of readability, gender differentiation has been waived.
 Corresponding terms and definitions apply within the meaning and intent of the equal treatment principle for both sexes.

 CAS (Central Authentication Service) is an SSO (single sign-on) protocol for web applications.
 With CAS, the user only needs to provide their login information (user name and password) once to receive access to multiple applications.
+Versions 2 and 3 are supported.

 You can configure CAS in Mindbreeze with the following steps: